ardalanamini/xcoins-code-review/README.md

   > The `eslint` config allows to enforce the desired code style among all the contributors.
 - Issues in the `src` directory:
   - Unused imports. (e.g. unused `lodash` import in the `src/scripts/seed.ts`)
+  - Using `var` to define variables.
+    > This way the variable would be defined/redefined globally which could cause problems.
+    > Instead of `var`, it's best to use `let` or `const`.

 ### Improvements